Deha (TV series)

 Deha (lit.
 'Genius') (English Title: The Good & The Bad) is a Turkish action drama television series developed by Ay Yapım.
 Written by Damla Serim and directed by Umut Aral, the series started airing on 22 September 2024.

+It delivered the strongest debut of the season and ranked among the top five television dramas with the highest rating increases in their second episodes.
+The series went on to win the Best Series Award at the Seoul International Drama Awards and the International Emmy Award for Best Telenovela.